SimonF92/PadPlot-Bulk-RNASeq-Visualisation-/README.md

 Just give them padplot and let them run it

-# Most importantly, please use Anaconda, as it has many of the modules pre-installed
+# PadPlot web is designed to be hosted on a linux machine, I am currently hosting this secretly, please get in touch for the site